Tiendil/feeds.fun/README.md

 - Sort news by score, date, etc.
 - Track read state of news you've read already.
 - A lot of other features are comming.

+# Motivation

+I've subscribed to a lot of news feeds and want to read only the most interesting & important from them.

+I did not find an open-source solution that suited my needs => decided to create my own.

 # Official site